johannww/phd-impl/chaincodes/carbon/README.md

 # TODOs

 - [X] GetStateByRangeWithPagination only works for read only transactions.
-- use the contract api for faster development
+- [X] use the contract api for faster development
+- [] create a config for the test-network including idemix orgs

 # Testing